 - Developing a detailed project charter staffed with a properly balanced team

-- Determine appropriate scope of a project
+- Determining appropriate project scope

-- Overview of Lean Six Sigma Tools with practical exercises and a project oriented case study
+- Overview of Lean Six Sigma tools with practical exercises and a project oriented case study

-- Organizational Structure and resources required
+- Organizational structure and resources required

-- Overcoming project roadblocks and obstacles
+- Overcoming project obstacles

 - Project Management by Fact